zeflash/prezto/README.md

   4. Set Zsh as your default shell:

         chsh -s /bin/zsh

+  5. Install provided fonts, import solarized theme for terminal (osx)

-  5. Open a new Zsh terminal window or tab.
+  6. Open a new Zsh terminal window or tab.

 ### Troubleshooting